-9. RETURNS:

-Return of the portion of the rocket containing the egg and altimeter is required by the deadline time on that same day established at the beginning of the day's flying.
-If the rocket cannot be returned after an otherwise safe and stable flight because it landed in a spot from which recovery would be hazardous (as determined by an NAR official), a replacement vehicle may be substituted for a replacement flight.
-Once the NAR official has declared that a rocket has landed in a place from which recovery would be excessively hazardous, the results from that rocket's flight may not subsequently be used even if it is recovered.
+9. RETURNS: Return of the portion of the rocket containing the egg and altimeter is required by the deadline time on that same day that was established at the beginning of the day's flying.
+If the rocket cannot be returned after an otherwise safe and stable flight because it cannot be located or because it landed in a spot from which recovery would be hazardous (as determined by an NAR official), a replacement vehicle may be substituted for a replacement flight.
+Once the NAR official has declared that a rocket has landed in a place from which recovery would be hazardous, the results from that rocket's flight may not subsequently be used even if it is recovered.